Letztes Update: 31. Mai 2025

 Antwort der Redaktion

-The Canaanites are among the earliest known ancient inhabitants of Israel.
+The Canaanites are considered one of the earliest ancient inhabitants of Israel.
 They lived in the region during the Bronze Age, around 3000 to 1200 BCE.
-The Canaanites were a Semitic-speaking people with a culture heavily influenced by their neighbors, including the Egyptians and Mesopotamians.
-They are known for their city-states, each ruled by its own king, and their pantheon of gods, which played a central role in their daily lives.
+The Canaanites were known for their city-states, each governed by its own king.
+Their culture was rich in mythology and they worshipped a pantheon of gods, with Baal and Asherah being among the most prominent.

 Last updated 3 mins ago